Bowthiran/Data-Science/README.md

 Data Scientist
 ------------------------

 I have completed a B.Sc in Electronics and Communication Systems.
 I have hands-on experience in Python, SQL, and Pandas for problem solving.
-I also hold basic and intermediate certificates on HackerRank.
-I am an adaptable learner and a good listener.
-I am eager to apply my skills and grow in this role.
+I’ve also earned Basic and Intermediate SQL certificates from HackerRank.
+I am an adaptable learner and continuous improvement.
+I am eager to apply my skills and grow in a data-driven role.

 * 🌍  Based in Coimbatore, Tamil Nadu
 * ✉️  You can contact me at [mbowthiran@gmail.com](mailto:mbowthiran@gmail.com)